Customize exploit protection

 - Off by default - The mitigation is disabled for apps that don't have this mitigation set in the app-specific Program settings section

-- Use default - The mitigation is either enabled or disabled, depending on the default configuration that is set up by Windows 10 installation; the default value (On or Off) is always specified next to the Use default label for each mitigation
+- Use default - The mitigation is either enabled or disabled, depending on the default configuration that is set up by Windows 10 or Windows 11 installation; the default value (On or Off) is always specified next to the Use default label for each mitigation

 You may see a User Account Control window when changing some settings.
 Enter administrator credentials to apply the setting.